japoveda10/DesignAndAnalysisOfAlgorithmsProjects/Activity/README.md

 - matrix.width
 - matrix.element#

+The matrix elements specified in **matrix.properties** are put in the matrix by rows.
 The matrix that wants to be created and traversed according to matrix.properties file is:

  C/R | 0 | 1 | 2 | 3 |
 ------------ | ------------- | - | - | - |